 When gardeners talk about potato bugs or pill bugs, they’re referring to two kinds of bugs in particular.
 These potato bugs are the Jerusalem cricket (Stenopelmatus fuscus) and the Colorado potato beetle (Leptinotarsa decemlineata).

 The potato bug can rapidly infest your green sanctuary.
-Destroying your precious crops in the process.
+Destroying your precious crops and ruining the yield in the process.

 These insects get their name from their preferred diet.
 They’re known to feast on different garden crops including various parts of potato fields: